brunch/brunch-guide/content/en/chapter09-watcher.md

 Aaaah, [much better](https://www.youtube.com/watch?v=mvwd13F_1Gs).

-Be careful though, the current `chokidar` (in Brunch 1.7.x) seems to sometimes have trouble on Windows with detecting new files, sometimes even changes to known files.
-I’ve seen it happen a couple times on Linux or even OSX.
+Be careful though, the current `chokidar` (in Brunch 1.7.x) seems to sometimes have trouble on Windows with detecting new files, occasionally even changes to known files.
+I’ve also seen it happen a couple times on Linux or even OSX.
 This should go away with upcoming 1.8, but in the meantime, I find switching `watcher.usePolling` to `true` alleviates most of this issue.

 ----